< back to guides

 Every time a great bottle of wine swirls down the drain, a sommelier somewhere sheds a tear.

 It's the very definition of sommelier.
-Here are some wine inventory management tips to make sure you’re keeping eyes dry.
+Here are some wine tracking tips to make sure you’re keeping eyes dry.

 • Store your wine labels out, if possible.
 Turning the wine too often can interrupt the natural aging process.